Skip to main content

 Resource hints: the preload tricks that make pages feel instant

-Resource hints are a small family of HTML tags — `<link rel="preload">`, `<link rel="prefetch">`, `<link rel="preconnect">`, `<link rel="dns-prefetch">`, and `<link rel="modulepreload">` — that tell the browser to start fetching, connecting to, or resolving things earlier than it otherwise would.
+Resource hints are a small family of signals — `<link rel="preload">`, `<link rel="prefetch">`, `<link rel="preconnect">`, `<link rel="dns-prefetch">`, and `<link rel="modulepreload">`, plus the newer `fetchpriority` attribute and the Speculation Rules API — that tell the browser to start fetching, connecting to, or resolving things earlier than it otherwise would.
 They are some of the smallest, easiest, highest-leverage performance improvements available, because they let you parallelize work that would otherwise happen sequentially.
 The browser is happy to start a DNS lookup, open a connection, or download a critical asset as soon as it can — but it doesn't always know which things will be needed.
 Resource hints tell it.

-You should care because resource hints can knock hundreds of milliseconds off a typical page load with five lines of HTML and zero changes to the underlying code.
+You should care because resource hints can knock hundreds of milliseconds off a typical page load with a handful of HTML tags and zero changes to the underlying code.
 The classic example is a page that has to load a font from `fonts.googleapis.com` halfway through rendering.
 By default, the browser doesn't know it will need that font until it parses the CSS, which means it has to do a DNS lookup, a TLS handshake, and a download — all sequentially — before the text on the page can render with the right font.
-With a single `<link rel="preconnect" href="https://fonts.googleapis.com">` in the page header, the browser starts the connection setup immediately, and by the time the CSS parser needs the font, the connection is already warm.
+With a single `<link rel="preconnect" href="https://fonts.googleapis.com" crossorigin>` in the page header, the browser starts the connection setup immediately, and by the time the CSS parser needs the font, the connection is already warm.

-`preconnect` — start the full TCP and TLS handshake with a hostname.
-More expensive than `dns-prefetch` but a much bigger win when the connection actually gets used.
+• `preconnect` — start the full TCP and TLS handshake with a hostname.
+More expensive than `dns-prefetch` but a much bigger win when the connection actually gets used. `crossorigin` matters: fonts must use `crossorigin` or the browser opens a separate non-CORS connection and the preconnect is wasted.
+Per Chrome's official guidance, limit `preconnect` to 1–2 critical origins and use `dns-prefetch` for the rest.

-`preload` — fetch a specific resource right now, with high priority.
+• `preload` — fetch a specific resource right now, with high priority.
 Useful for critical assets like fonts, hero images, and above-the-fold CSS.
+The `as=` attribute is mandatory — without it, browsers ignore the hint entirely.

 Three questions a resource-hint audit answers:

 The cost of skipping resource hints is leaving easy performance wins unclaimed.
 The fix is a one-time pass through the HTML to add the right hints at the right places.
-Most modern frameworks (Next.js, Nuxt, SvelteKit) generate appropriate hints automatically for the most common cases, but the audit still catches the cases that fall through the cracks.
+Most modern frameworks (Next.js, Nuxt, SvelteKit) generate appropriate hints automatically for the most common cases, but the audit still catches the cases that fall through the cracks — and almost no framework adds `fetchpriority` correctly without explicit configuration.
+Authoritative guidance lives at web.dev's resource-hints reference.

 The Resource Hints endpoint, in plain language